-Option C: Include a licence requirement for an MoU with FRNSW with specific requirements to include some terms of the agreement (similar to SWC's licence).
+Option C: Amend Hunter Water's operating licence to include a requirement for an MoU with Fire and Rescue NSW, including specific requirements regarding terms. (similar to SWC's licence).

 Option D: Include a licence requirement for an MoU with FRNSW with specific requirements relating to minimum pressures and flows (over and above SWC's operating licence conditions).